mozilla/addons-server/docs/api/topics/apps.rst

         currency formatted using the currency symbol and the locale representations of numbers.
 Example: "1,00 $US".
 For more information on this see :ref:`payment tiers <localized-tier-label>`.
+    :param privacy_policy: The path to the privacy policy resource.
     :param boolean regions > adolescent: an adolescent region has a sufficient volume of data to calculate ratings and rankings independent of worldwide data.
     :param string|null regions > mcc: represents the region's ITU `mobile country code`_.
+    :param list|null required_features: a list of device features required by this application.
     :param object user: an object representing information specific to this user for the app.
 If the user is anonymous this object will not be present.
-    :param privacy_policy: The path to the privacy policy resource.
     :param boolean user > developed: true if the user is a developer of the app.
     :param boolean user > installed: true if the user installed the app (this might differ from the device).
     :param boolean user > purchased: true if the user has purchased the app from the marketplace.